curlywurlycraig/vdom-util/README.md

 # TODO

-- [ ] Store a map of keys to child indices on actual DOM nodes This will make it easy to handle deletions and reordering, etc
 - [ ] Tests
 Do them in the browser.
+- [ ] Better type annotations
+- [ ] Make a nice code editor as a first project with this tool
+- [ ] post-render effects